DIGITAL SME Essay competition

 1. The Competition

 a.
-At least one call for essays will be launched every year and announced on the DIGITAL SME website and social media channels.
+DIGITAL SME may launch one or more calls for essays per year.
+Each call will be announced on the DIGITAL SME website and relevant communication channels.

 b.
 The topic of each call will be related to the ICT sector and linked to the DIGITAL SME priorities and area of work.